Mobile Development: Web App vs. Native App, Should You Go Native?

-Note: Learn more about Native vs HTML5, register to our Free Webinar
+Note: Learn more about Native vs HTML5, visit the Mobile Development Competency Page

 Today, no one can dispute the meteoric risk of smart phones and the way they have changed our daily habits.
 Kleiner Perkins in their last annual internet trends report, count close to 1.14 BILLION smartphone subscribers worldwide, with China leading the way at 270M, USA second at 172M, and Japan third at 78M subscribers.

 Having a smartphone with you, connected to the internet, has changed our daily habits.
 It is easy now to check emails, catch up on some news or work any time of the day.

 Enterprises are becoming aware of the tremendous increase in productivity these devices are now bring to their workforce, esp in field sales, field services management, & field audits.
 Additionally, given consumers browsing habits, enterprises are keen to ensure that mobile is a channel for top-line revenue growth as well, whether it is m-commerce or educating customers on products and services.
 2013 will now be the year of Mobile in the Enterprise.

 However, Enterprise CIOs still have to wrestle with several complicated issues when thinking about Mobile.
 We will tackle just one important question in this article today.
 The issue is platform proliferation and the main question arising from this issue is: Do we build a Web App or do we build Native Apps.

 The answer as they say, depends.
 Depends on what your App needs to do, and also what your constraints are (usually budget constraints).
 Here are the factors that you will need to weigh to make that decision.